dickjaeger/currency-converter-react/README.md

 - CSS

-- BEM convention
+- Styled Components

+- Downloading data from API

 ## Features

-- Entering exchange rates

 - Converting a given amount to a different currency

+- Automatic download of the latest exchange rates

+- Live clock